peterhinch/micropython-micro-gui/README.md

     * `bgcolor=None` Background color, as per foreground.
     * `bdcolor=None` Border color.
 As per above except that if `False` is passed, no border is displayed.
 This clears a previously drawn border.
- 2. `show` No args.
-(Re)draws the control.
-Primarily for internal use by GUI.

 When a `Pointer` is instantiated it is assigned to the `Dial` by the `Pointer` constructor.